jqnfxa/Dungeon/lib/googletest/docs/gmock_cook_book.md

 In the example above, we set our normal gMock expectations, but then add an additional action to notify the `Notification` object.
-Now we can just call `Notification::WaitForNotification()` in the main thread to wait for the asynchronous call to finish.
+Now we can just call `Notification::WaitForNotification()` in the main thread to wait for the asynchronous call to EXIT.
 After that, our test suite is complete and we can safely exit.

 {: .callout .note}